What Is Retrieval Augmented Generation (RAG)?

 Learn More About RAGHow to Build Your Own RAG System with Llamaindex and MongoDB RAG Time

 RAG is typically slower than a raw or fine-tuned LLM because it involves a semantic retrieval step before the LLM call.
-This is usually fine for consumer applications, like ours at CommandBar, but there are tons of scenarios where mega speed is important.
+This is usually fine for consumer applications, but there are tons of scenarios where mega speed is important.
 For example, let’s say you’re using an LLM to make a decision that blocks your API from returning.
 In that scenario, a 100ms retrieval step might not be acceptable.

 Models are slow to train and fine-tune, but once trained/fine-tuned, they are fast to run.
 It goes without saying that big models are typically slower to run than small models.

-In scenarios where you need to generate extremely specific, high-dimensional outputs, it’s unlikely a general-purpose LLM will be good enough for you, although you should always try first before going down the path of training your own model).
+In scenarios where you need to generate extremely specific, high-dimensional outputs, it’s unlikely a general-purpose LLM will be good enough for you, although you should always try first before going down the path of training your own model.

 For example, I’m pretty sure Suno, an incredibly cool tool for creating music from natural language prompts, has trained its own model or at least done a hefty amount of fine-tuning.